Dan has been in the HVAC industry for 23 years, with experience ranging from installation and service to sales and distribution.

 - Is the inducer fan working?

-Codes referring to limit or roll out switches and sensors are talking about these little guys.
+Codes referring to high limit or roll out switches and sensors are talking about these little guys.
 They are located in various places on the furnace and typically detect overheating or heat in places where it shouldn't be.

-The limit switch is used to detect temperature inside the heat exchanger compartment.
+The high limit switch is used to detect temperature inside the heat exchanger compartment.
 It will communicate with the fan to tell it when to turn on and off but it also acts as a safety in case the exchanger cabinet gets too hot.
 There is only one of these.

 Roll Out Switches